Parenting A Child: Raise Your Kids Right!

 Children are very observant and learn a lot about how to act by watching their parents.
-The younger they are the more likely it is for them to adapt your behaviour.
+The younger they are the more likely it is for them to adapt your behavior.
 Before you lash out and bite someone’s head off, think about this: is that how you want your child to behave when angry?
-Your childrens’ experiences will reflect greatly on their actions in the future.
+Your children’s’ experiences will reflect greatly on their actions in the future.

 You have to walk the walk.
 Don’t just tell your children what to do, show them.
 Model traits you wish to see in your kids: respect, honesty, kindness, and tolerance.
 It’s not easy but it’s doable.
 So before anything, it’s important for you as a parent to manage your emotions first.
 If you can’t do that then you can’t expect your child to learn to manage theirs.
 It’s not always easy when you’re angry so here are a few mantras to keep in mind: